Controlling quantum numbers and light emission of Rydberg states via the laser pulse duration: Rydberg area with and with constant envelope

-To conclusively establish that the loss of Rydberg electrons for longer pulses (occurring for initial conditions corresponding to the inner region of the crescent) is caused by the longer time in the laser field, rather than a particular shape of the laser pulse, we perform additional simulations.
-We find that in cases with a a constant envelope, meaning we replace the $cos^2$ term in eq. \eqref{eq:electricField} by a heaviside step function with a constant non-zero value in the interval $[-N/2,N/2]\cdot 2 \pi/\omega$, we obtained almost the same crescents as the ones with the $cos^2$ envelope shown in Fig. \ref{fig:WaningMoon}, with significant discrepancies only for very small pulse durations in the regime of $N \leq 4$.
-This shows that the key reason for Rydberg states being `scattered out of the crescent' for longer pulse durations is the long time the electrons spend in the laser field rather than the particular envelope shape.
+To conclusively establish whether the loss of Rydberg electrons for longer pulses is caused by the longer time the electron spends in the laser field or by the different shapes of the envelope that the different pulse durations imply, additional simulations are performed.
+Replacing the $\cos^2$-term in eq.~\eqref{eq:electricField} by a constant we get almost the same crescents as the ones obtained using the full envelope.
+This can be seen from comparing the top and bottom row of Fig.~\ref{fig:WaningMoon_appendix}, with the former using a $cos^2$-envelope and the latter a constant pulse envelope.
+Significant discrepancies due to different types of envelopes are only observed for very short pulse durations in the regime of $N \leq 4$.